-In a meeting dedicated to sustainable ownership in 2023, LGIM told RPIL that it would aim to work closely with its clients in the future, on topics of shared interest, including dual-class share structures.
+LGIM told RPIL in a dedicated meeting on sustainable ownership in 2023, that it would aim to work closely with its clients in the future on topics of shared interest, including dual-class share structures.
 It also noted that it would be open to collaboration in the future, including on potential co-filing of resolutions.
 RPIL, on behalf of the Trustee, will continue to engage with LGIM to better understand its approach to stewardship.
 In particular, how it i) tracks engagement progress and monitors outcomes and ii) how it seeks to make full use of all its stewardship tools on priority issues and with key holdings.

 LGIM publishes an annual Active Ownership report which, together with the intelligence from RPIL's engagements with LGIM, and quarterly updates provided to the Sustainable Ownership team, provides additional comfort to the Trustee that our external manager's approach to voting and engagement is aligned with our priorities on issues such as climate change and fair treatment of the workforce.
-We particularly welcome its future plans to contribute to public policy discussions, and to focus on the issue of unequal voting rights.
-This closely aligns with the Trustee's priority stewardship issues and thinking, regarding effective ways of influencing system-level risk, as discussed previously.
+We particularly welcome its future plans to contribute to public policy discussions, and to focus on the issue of unequal voting rights, which closely aligns with the Trustee's priority stewardship issues and thinking, regarding effective ways of influencing system-level risk, as discussed previously.

-In response to RPIL's information request on Most Significant Votes, LGIM provided the information tabulated on the following page.
+In response to RPIL's information request on Most Significant Votes, LGIM provided the information tabulated below.